 Australia has operated passive and active surveillance programs for BSE and scrapie for many years.
-Passive surveillance occurs through routine investigations of disease by private and government veterinarians and stock inspectors, the ante - and post-mortem examination of all cattle, sheep and goats at slaughter, and the inspection of animals destined for live export.
+Passive surveillance occurs through routine investigations of disease by private and government veterinarians and stock inspectors, the ante - and post-mortem examination of all cattle and sheep at slaughter, and the inspection of animals destined for live export.